zyxware/php-sample-apps/billing-php/README.md

 ### 7. Git version control system.
   The git version control system was used to maintain the code.

-The project was designed and developed at zyxware technologies under the guidance of Vimal Joseph.
+The project was designed and developed at [Zyxware Technologies](http://www.zyxware.com/) under the guidance of Vimal Joseph.